-You could potentially end up paying hundreds of dollars for car transport but do you really know what you’re paying for.
+You could potentially end up paying hundreds of dollars to transport a car interstate but do you really know what you’re paying for?

-The vehicle transport industry is actually pretty unregulated and there are many, many questionable car transport services out there.
+The vehicle transport industry is actually pretty unregulated and there are many, many questionable car transport companies out there.

 Going with the cheapest vehicle transport company is not always the best idea.